 Obv: IMP TRAIANO AVG GER DAC P M T R P, laureate head right, with slight drapery

 Rev: COS V P P S P Q R OPTIMO PRINC, Arabia standing left, holding a branch and a bundle of cinnamon sticks; at her feet, a camel walking left

 Ref: RIC 142; RSC 89; BMC 297.

-This very similar denarius, on a standard that Metcalf estimates at 3.25g, was issued in a mint that is likely set in Bostra.
+This very similar denarius, on a standard that Metcalf estimates at 3.25g, was issued in a mint that is speculatively set in Bostra, Woytek and Butcher suggest Antioch - but overall the mint location is still a mystery.
 This coin predates Trajan taking the title OPTIMO (APICTѠ) in August 114 AD.